Common rules

 Sublease agreement

-A sublease agreement is a legal contract allowing a tenant to rent their leased property to a third party, often regulated by HOA rules.
+A sublease agreement allows a tenant to rent out their leased property to another party, aligning with the original lease terms.

 Read more about sublease agreement →